petercraigmile/DaviesHarte/README.md

 (fGn) processes) using the Davies-Harte algorithm.
 The process of interest must satisfies a certain positivity condition (see Craigmile, 2003).

+Look at the file examples.R to see how to use these functions to simulate long memory processes.

 ### References